ResultadosDigitais/matrix/README.md

 1. We are using Google to authorizations, you need create a credential [here](/docs/GOOGLE-CREDENTIAL-STEP-BY-STEP.md) you can follow step by step

-2. Run appplication with docker compose:
+2. Run application with docker compose:

 		$ docker-compose up

-3. Open your brownser and access:
+3. Open your browser and access:

 		http://localhost:8080/